 One of the ways you can decrease both COGS and SG&A expenses is to decrease what you spend on in-house IT labor.
 If you struggle with high technician turnover and have to constantly replace employees to maintain productivity or staff your techs through the night, you’re spending more on overhead and the costs that come with it.
 Unfortunately, this will not help your margins and can deter business growth.
 So, the less you pay for labor and employee coverage, the lower your COGS and SG&A costs.
 But how exactly can you achieve that?

 While it’s true that a little tweak here and there can positively impact your margins, the real success could come from leveraging an outsourced solution.
-Through a partnership with Continuum’s fully-integrated IT management platform, for example, MSPs can realize greater margins and achieve scalable growth.
+Through a partnership with Continuum’s open and proactive platform platform, for example, MSPs can realize greater margins and achieve scalable growth.

-Continuum’s platform is directly supported by our world-class Network Operations Center (NOC) and U.S.-based Help Desk, which enables MSPs to substantially extend their workforce and breadth of expertise—without increasing overhead spend.
+The Continuum Platform is directly supported by our world-class Network Operations Center (NOC), Security Operations Center (SOC) and Help Desk, which enables MSPs to substantially extend their workforce and breadth of expertise—without increasing overhead spend.
 Working with this outsourced model allows MSPs to offload projects to the NOC, support the episodic demands of IT and empower technicians to focus on more revenue-driving tasks.

-Recently, we announced the exciting results of an analysis done by Service Leadership, Inc., which indicates that Continuum MSPs achieve higher margins, withstand downward market pressures and operate more efficiently compared to their non-Continuum peers.
-According to this analysis, MSPs who use Continuum are spending less of their gross margin on General and Administrative (G&A) expenses than MSPs who do not—perhaps because leveraging our on-demand workforce may enable them to invest more heavily in other areas of the business.
+And according to an analysis done by Service Leadership, Inc., MSPs who parter with Continuum achieve higher margins, withstand downward market pressures and operate more efficiently compared to their non-Continuum peers.
+The analysis shows how MSPs who use Continuum are spending less of their gross margin on General and Administrative (G&A) expenses than MSPs who do not—perhaps because leveraging our on-demand workforce may enable them to invest more heavily in other areas of the business.
 In fact, MSPs working with Continuum were found, on average, to spend 6 percent less of GM on G&A expenses between 2012 and 2016.
 Without the need to hire or add costly technicians to their payroll, Continuum MSPs are able to achieve greater margins and drive profitability.

 The analysis also illustrated how Continuum partners achieved on average 8 percentage points higher gross margins on managed services than non-Continuum partners.
 Additionally, Continuum partners recorded Adjusted EBITDA figures that were on average 7 percentage points higher than their peers using other platforms.
 Therefore, when MSPs take advantage of outsourcing certain functions to a third-party provider like Continuum, they’re able to control costs, strategically allocate resources, focus on important business initiatives and optimize profitability.